 One of the key must-see destinations within South-East Asia, Cambodia is a popular volunteering choice.
 Our group trips in Cambodia are open to anyone with a passion for volunteering together in the developing world; including those at school, in a community group, at university or working together.

 A great variety of projects are available to groups volunteering in Cambodia.
-These are located in the charming capital of Phnom Penh, or Siem Reap, known for the Angkor Wat temples.
-Conservation projects are based on the island of Koh Rong Samleom.
+These are all located in the charming capital of Phnom Penh apart from our Conservation projects which are based on the island of Koh Sdach.
 Groups can get involved in Care/Teaching, Community, Conservation, Cultural – including the Khmer Project, Medicine & Healthcare – including Medicine, Dentistry, Occupational Therapy and Physiotherapy, and Human Rights Projects; all of which have their own individual merits.

 General info on Cambodia